microsoft/bedrock/gitops/azure-devops/OctopusDeploy.md

 **NOTE**: The Fabrikate logs along with other logs from `build.sh` will show up as error logs in Octopus Deploy.
 This is miscontrued.

+## Caveats

+- You will need to "reset" your Linux VM to remove all Fabrikate remnants before deploying the next release.
+This will conflict with an existing Fabrikate executable that exists from a previous run.
+This is because the `build.sh` currently assumes that each build/release will run on a clean slate.
+This is **not** the case when using Octopus Deploy.

 ## Disadvantages

 - There is **less automation** when using Octopus Deploy in place of Azure DevOps.